 Hester, N. (2019).
 Perceived negative emotion in neutral faces: Gender-dependent effects on attractiveness and threat.
 Emotion.

 Hester, N. & Gray, K. (2018).
 For Black men, being tall increases threat stereotyping and police stops.
 Proceedings of the National Academy of Sciences.
+Note: A self-published erratum for this paper is available here regarding an inadvertent exclusion of data in Study 1.
+The results of the relevant analyses are unchanged.

 Buck, B., Hester, N., Pinkham, A., Harvey, P. D., Jarskog, L. F., & Penn, D. L. (2018).
 The bias toward intentionality in schizophrenia: Automaticity, context, and relationships to symptoms and functioning.
 Journal of Abnormal Psychology.